ehw014/cse15l_lab1report/tutorial.md

 2) Insert your Username and Student ID in the section "Account Lookup" and click submit.

-3) You should arrive at a page that looks like this: ![image](ss8acccountlookup.png) After this, you should click the button that starts with "cs15lfa22", then click the link "change your password" in the following page.
+3) You should arrive at a page that looks like this: ![image](ss8acccountlookup.png)

+After this, you should click the button that starts with "cs15lfa22", then click the link "change your password" in the following page.

 4) You should arrive at a page called "Global Password Change Request".
 If you don't know your current password, click on the link at the bottom of the page, whicch will e-mail you password reset, then come back to this step.
 Type in your current password and your new passwords.

 Two things to note: First, **Do not click the "check password" button.** Once you are done, simple click on the bottommost text field, "confirm new password" and type the "Enter" key.
-Second, **Come up with a password that is atleast 15 characters.** This is a tip I receieved from the IT Desk.
+Second, **Come up with a password that is at least 15 characters.** This is a tip I receieved from the IT Desk.
 Ignore the field that says 7-30 characters.

 5) Wait 15 - 60 minutes.
 You can continue to the next step and try SSH using Terminal in Remotely Connecting, step 2 to verify if your password change was successful.